SmithChart/Designing-for-Automated-Testing/source/interfaces.rst

 the DUT is powered on and receive even the first characters without the need to wait for a specific USB-device to appear.

+If UART connectivity is done using USB device, it should have unique ID presented to the host.

 GND for Measurement
 -------------------